Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 <a href='#' class="video-modal-1">Watch Youtube</a>

-Now, if I click on the Youtube button with the “video-modal-1” class, it will show the modal with the Youtube link I add in the HTML code.
+Now, if I click on the YouTube button with the “video-modal-1” class, it will show the modal with the YouTube link I added in the HTML code.

-With help of jQuery and CSS, you will get a simple modal popup.
-You can change it to show any kind of content you like but you may need to edit the CSS to meet your needs.
+With the help of jQuery and CSS, you will get a simple modal pop-up.
+You can change it to show any kind of content you like, but you may need to edit the CSS to meet your needs.
 By the way, the video modal popup works for all devices.
 And that’s it for today.

 To adjust the code, you need beginner JS and CSS skills.